-Figure 13: Address activation via use of new SA
+Figure 13: Address Activation Via Use of a New SA

 When address verification is in progress for a new Preferred locator, the host SHOULD select a different locator listed as ACTIVE, if one such locator is available, to continue communications until address verification completes.
 Alternatively, the host MAY use the new Preferred locator while in UNVERIFIED status to the extent Credit-Based Authorization permits.
 Credit-Based Authorization is explained in Section 5.6.
 Once address verification succeeds, the status of the new Preferred locator changes to ACTIVE.